-- 12a Enter the URL of a protected resource that requires a role for access.
-For the policy above, it would be a resource requiring the tester role. - 12b Click the federated link to Site A.

-12c Log in with the credentials of a user who is assigned the doc role.
+- 12 To test role sharing: - 12a Enter the URL of a protected resource that requires a role for access.
+For the policy above, it would be a resource requiring the tester role. - 12b Click the federated link to Site A. - 12c Log in with the credentials of a user who is assigned the doc role.

 You are granted access to the resource.
-If you are denied access, continue with Section 5.3.2, "Verifying the Configuration," on page 103 to discover the problem.
+If you are denied access, continue with Section 5.3.2, "Verifying the Configuration," on page 99 to discover the problem.